Anthony John Mundella (journalist and educationalist): Nottingham

 On his return to Nottingham at the age of 27, Mundella shared a house with a lively group of young men at 4 Upper College Street, which they called "The Chapter House".
-Among those living there with Mundella was the Rev Arthur Hamilton Baynes (who later became chaplain to the Archbishop of Canterbury, and then Bishop of Natal), solicitor Alfred Robinson, accountant WR Hamilton, Fabian socialist CH Grinling, and others.
+Among those living there with Mundella was the Rev Arthur Hamilton Baynes (who later became chaplain to the Archbishop of Canterbury, and then Bishop of Natal), solicitor Alfred Robinson, accountant W. R. Hamilton, Fabian socialist C. H. Grinling, and others.

 Like-minded visitors to Nottingham were encouraged to stay at Upper College Street.
 Preachers of all kinds stayed there, and most of the original Fabians, including George Bernard Shaw on a number of occasions.

 Mundella had ambitions to become a professional, full-time journalist, and he returned to casual reporting and writing for newspapers.
-The Unitarian minister of the High Pavement Chapel, Rev Richard Acland Armstrong, wrote a letter of introduction and recommendation for Mundella to CP Scott, the Editor of The Manchester Guardian, stating that Mundella had a desire to be a political journalist for the paper.
+The Unitarian minister of the High Pavement Chapel, Rev Richard Acland Armstrong, wrote a letter of introduction and recommendation for Mundella to C. P. Scott, the Editor of The Manchester Guardian, stating that Mundella had a desire to be a political journalist for the paper.
 Mundella's work had already attracted the attention of Scott, and in 1889 he invited Mundella to report full-time for the paper from London, and more particularly, from Westminster.